CSS360-2025-Fall/YSDS/report.md

 Adding a /help command for discoverability.

-# Vulnerability Report: Improper HTTP Response for Unknown Commands -- Doug
+# Improper HTTP Response for Unknown Commands -- Doug

 Description:
 The bot returns an HTTP 400 Bad Request when encountering unknown or unhandled slash commands.
 Discord’s API expects a 200 OK response with a valid interaction payload for all handled requests.
 Returning 400 causes Discord to interpret the interaction as a failure, resulting in “Interaction failed” messages for users and potential warning logs in the developer dashboard.